Multiverse-io/anonymiser/README.md

 4. Run the anonymiser with `anonymiser anonymise -i clear_text_dump.sql -o anonymised.sql -s strategy.json`

 For further command line options you can use `--help`

+## Development

+If you have Nix installed you can run `nix develop` inside the repository to open a subshell with the requisite development tools made available to you.
+If you also have direnv installed you can run `direnv allow` to automatically open the subshell upon entering the repository directory.

+Otherwise you just need to ensure a Rust toolchain is available, as provided by [rustup](https://www.rust-lang.org/tools/install) for example.

 ## Creating releases